This article was provided by Training and Conditioning

 In response, strength coaches must make programs “sport-relative.”
 I am careful to explain the rationale behind my coaching choices, and this carries over to our use of metrics.
 For example, I’ll say to an athlete: “You are a high-performance racecar.
 You need the right fuel at the right time to win the race.
 That’s why we talk so much about hydration, nutrition, and rest.
 We want you to win the race, not just lead a lap!”

 If approached correctly, engaged and educated athletes will be empowered to perform.
 We do this by making them part of the process.
 Workouts are modified to meet each athlete—the athlete is not forced to fit into a workout.
-An engaged, educated, and empowered athlete is what we refer to as a “monstah.”
+An engaged, educated, and the empowered athlete is what we refer to as a “monstah.”